Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Some people will argue that selling each quarter would be optimal to avoid the inactivity and large transaction fees.
 But this is a meaningless optimization.
 It will make very little difference whatsoever.
 You should withdraw either once a year or once a month.
 Ideally, once a month will have better returns in the long term since you keep the money in the market as long as possible.
 But of course, there are other things to take into account.

-In that scenario, I would use either FlowBank or CornerTrader.
+In that scenario, I would use Neon or Saxo.

 Conclusion